intmus/inttheory19-20/_22-intro-to-non-diatonic-materials/b1-ex-pcintnotation.md

 G,^F,|| z2||G, _A,|]{% endcapture %}
 {% include abc-example.html number="1" abc=ex1 %}

 In a tonal context, it is clear that there is an important difference between enharmonically equivalent pitches such as D-flat and C-sharp.
-In the example above, the interval the A4 between G and C-sharp wants to resolve outward implying a V<sup>4/2</sup> to I<sup>6</sup> in the key of D major.
-In the second progression, simply changing the C-sharp to a D-flat creates a d5 that should resolve inward to imply a V<sup>6/5</sup> to I in the key of A-flat major.
+In the example above, the interval the A4 between G and C-sharp implies the outward resolution of a V<sup>4/2</sup> to I<sup>6</sup> in the key of D major.
+In the second progression, changing the C-sharp to a D-flat creates a d5 that implies an inward resolution of a V<sup>6/5</sup> to I in the key of A-flat major.
 Clearly, the pitch notation system we use is designed to show harmonic movement in a tonal setting.

 ## Leaving tonality

-As we move toward music that no longer relies on tonal harmony, the tools with which we notate analysis reflect the lack of a tonal center.
+As we move toward music that no longer relies on tonal harmony, the tools with which we notate analysis reflect the lack of a traditional tonal center.
 If a piece does not rely on the tonic and dominant relationship to provide tension and release, the importance of Roman numerals, scale degrees, and even pitch names becomes less useful.
-Instead, we need methods for demonstrating the relationships between twelve pitches rather than seven, and so we use a different system.
+They come from a system designed to prioritize seven pitches at a given time, so instead, we need a method for demonstrating the relationships between all twelve chromatic pitches.

 Look at the following ornamented melody.
 The numbers below the staff denote the *pitch class* for each pitch.
 (Note that `t` = 10, `e` = 11) Each number is considered a *pitch class* (abbrev.: pc), and the system itself is called *pitch-class (pc) integer notation*.
 After studying this example, what can you determine about the pitch classes?
 How do you determine which pitches are in a pitch-class?
 Is this numbering built around a key center or just a particular pitch?
-While it should be obviously that this system would not be good for analyzing a piece around a tonal centers, but what kinds of information *does* this system relay quickly?
+While it should be obviously that this system would not be helpful for analyzing a piece constructed around traditional tonic and dominant centers, what kinds of information *does* this system demonstrate?

 {% capture ex2 %}X:2
 T:Happy Birthday in G major (a la R. Strauss)